mrniceguy127/machina/README.md

 # Intro

-A general purpose Discord bot that uses a C-style command syntax.
+A general purpose Discord bot that uses a POSIX-style command syntax.

 # Requirements